Paris Gibson: Career

 In 1853 he was elected to the Maine legislature.
-After moving to Minnesota, where he built the North Star Woolen Mill at St. Anthony's Falls, he served on the University of Minnesota Board of Regents from 1871 through 1879, and was a founding Trustee for Lakewood Cemetery.
+After moving to Minnesota, where he built the North Star Woolen Mill at Saint Anthony Falls, he served on the University of Minnesota Board of Regents from 1871 through 1879, and was a founding trustee of Lakewood Cemetery.
 He abandoned his failed business interests in Minnesota to try his luck out West and, in 1880, paid a visit to the Great Falls of the Missouri River and quickly recognized their potential for producing hydroelectric power.

 Gibson convinced his friend, railroad magnate James J. Hill, to invest in a townsite at the falls and urged that Hill extend his railroad through the new city.
-In 1883 the city of Great Falls, Montana, was founded with Gibson as mayor.
+In 1883, the city of Great Falls, Montana, was founded with Gibson as mayor.

-By 1887 Hill rail lines linked Great Falls to Butte, Montana, and Helena, Montana.
+By 1887, Hill rail lines linked Great Falls to Butte, Montana, and Helena, Montana.
 However, the main line of Hill's Great Northern Railway bypassed Great Falls to the north.
 Despite this setback, Great Falls became a major center of trade for area farmers and ranchers, and its dams on the Missouri River contributed power for ore processing and grain milling industries.

 When William A. Clark resigned from the United States Senate, Gibson, a Democrat, was elected to fill the seat, and he served from March 7, 1901, until March 3, 1905.
 He did not seek re-election.
 He died in Great Falls and is buried there in Highland Cemetery.